The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 The Movement Diet Your Baby Actually Needs

-Your baby needs movement variety like they need nutritional variety.
+So your baby needs movement variety like they need nutritional variety.
 The same position all day is like eating only rice.

 The Essential Movement Menu: